Rating:

 Pro-Pet Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-Pro-Pet Adult Formula dog food was selected to represent the others in the line for this review.
+Pro-Pet Adult Formula was selected to represent the other products in the line for this review.

 Pro-Pet Adult Formula